-I’m a photographer based in Brighton.
+I’m a commercial/art photographer based in Brighton.

 I’m Lisa Bamford, and I work under the name of Stoats & Weasels in Brighton.
-I create fun, colourful, and sometimes romantic, designs for gift packs of button badges and fridge magnets, greetings cards and prints.
+I create fun, colourful, and sometimes romantic, designs for gift packs of button badges and fridge magnets, tea towels, greetings cards and prints.

 I’ve always dabbled in creating designs outside of my work, but the last few years is when I’ve been making more time to do it in a more in depth way.
 I really enjoy my day job being a graphic designer, but I also enjoy the creative freedom that making my own work brings and being able to express myself though it.
 I love it when my work makes people smile too, I think that’s what I like best.